-- What products do you sell / what type of services do you provide?
+What products do you sell / what type of services do you provide?

-- Why are you looking for hourly employees?
+Why are you looking for hourly employees?

-- What are your niche areas?
+What are your niche areas?

-- What makes your company stand out from the competition?
+What makes your company stand out from the competition?

 Be transparent about job requirements

 Remember to include the working hours here as well.
-Indicate here if job seekers would have a choice to pick their own schedule or it will be allocated, and if the job is a full-time or a part-time role.
+Indicate if job seekers would have a choice to pick their own schedule or it will be allocated, and if the job is a full-time or a part-time role.

 List the preferred formal qualifications

 Most applicants would have some sort of formal qualification, be it college or industry certification.
-It is not always necessary to list formal education as a requirement, but it will be an added bonus if the job position that you are trying to fill requires some of the skills and knowledge that comes with a formal education.
+It’s not always necessary to list formal education as a requirement, but it will be an added bonus if the job position that you are trying to fill requires some of the skills and knowledge that comes with a formal education.

 Let them know about your expectations